 I also recommend this one for upper body techniques such as the lat release.
 If you’re putting weight on sensitive areas like your ribs, or you want to roll your upper back, then I recommend this one (I NEVER ever recommend rolling the low back by the way, and I shudder at the idea of rolling it out with a hard roller or god forbid, a knobby one).

-I also recommend this one if you’re specifically going to use it for the calf crushing technique to relieve plantar fasciitis, shin splits etc.Click to buy on Amazon (I don’t get a commission from these links)
+I also recommend this one if you’re specifically going to use it for the calf crushing technique to relieve plantar fasciitis, shin splits etc.Click to buy on Amazon (These are affiliate links)

 If you’ve been using a soft roller and want to upgrade to a harder one:I recommend this standard, original black foam roller for most beginners and those who started on a soft roller and want to upgrade.

 If you ARE a beginner and you plan to use your foam roller for upper body techniques AND/or specifically for the calf crush technique for relieving plantar fasciitis, heel pain etc, then I recommend starting with the SOFT roller.

 Otherwise…this one is great for all leg techniques, and you can certainly use it for the lat release – just be forewarned that if you’re new to that technique and are really tight and/or have very sensitive ribs, you’ll have to modify that one until you can handle the harder roller.Click to buy on Amazon